kisonecat/countdot.hs/README.md

 ![Output of Ring 5 :* Grid 2 1](./samples/card004.png)

 There is also a subtraction operator `:-` which takes away some number of dots.
-For example, `(Ring 5 :- 1) :* Grid 2 1` starts with a circle of five dots, removed one using `:- 1`, and then replaces each of those dots with a 2-by-1 grid.
+For example, `(Ring 5 :- 1) :* Grid 2 1` starts with a circle of five dots, removes one using `:- 1`, and then replaces each of those dots with a 2-by-1 grid.

 ![Output of (Ring 5 :- 1) :* Grid 2 1](./samples/card005.png)

-If we had instead chosen to use `Ring 5 :* Grid 2 1 :- 1`, we would have again started with five dots, replace each of those dots with a 2-by-1 grid, and *then* we remove one dot with `:- 1`.
+If we had instead chosen to use `Ring 5 :* Grid 2 1 :- 1`, we would have again started with five dots, replaced each of those dots with a 2-by-1 grid, and *then* we removed one dot with `:- 1`.

 ![Output of Ring 5 :* Grid 2 1 :- 1](./samples/card006.png)